emohawk13/dp-frontend-capstone/README.md

 NOTE: While writing your reflection for the about page you want to sound like a developer.
 While reflecting on the course use each term or concept we discussed in class, define each term, and connect it to how it improved your project.

 NOTE: Employers want to see your journey in the about page.
 Vulnerability is a strong skill employers will connect with.
 Be proud of each failure that brought you to the correct answer.
 Write your reflection in a narrative (or story) format.
 Speak about the challenges and do not connect them to yourself.
 For example, don’t say: “I struggled with properly sizing the input box”.
 Rather, say: “Because of the positioning of the left menu, the input box had to be resized in a new way.”
 This will showcase your vulnerability as a strength to continue finding solutions rather than showcasing what weaknesses you might bring to your future employment.

-Place a link to your git repository in the field below.